f1rek0nv0y/dinger/README.md

 Once you have the app installed, and you have an account registered in Tinder using Facebook (that is, you log in onto Tinder using your Facebook account), just open Dinger and log in with your Facebook account so it can have your Tinder credentials.
 After that, it will work on its own.

+## Data tracking

+This application uses Bugsnag to track some crash data.
+If this seems to invasive for you, the application also includes a "Void" crash reporter, that does nothing when otherwise a crash would be reported.
+In order to enable it, look for CrashReporterModule classes and make them provide a CrashReporters.void() instance.

 ## Distribution

 The first time, you need to install the apk manually.
 In addition, whenever you open the app, you will get notified if newer versions are available and can download them via the [website](https://stoyicker.github.io/dinger/#download "Dinger APK download").